Prayag-Sheth/deterministic_insights_frontend/README.md

 # Deterministic Insights

-### Customer Success Insights — Frontend
+### Customer Success Insights · Frontend

+**Deterministic Insights** is an AI-powered Customer Success platform.
+CS and account teams manage their customer book, log meetings and other interactions, turn raw notes into structured AI insights (summary, sentiment, action items, and risks), and track portfolio health on a live dashboard.

-Next.js application for the Deterministic Insights platform: secure login, business dashboard, customer and interaction management, and AI insight generation against the FastAPI backend.
+This repository is the **Next.js frontend** — the web UI for login, dashboard, customers, interactions, and insight generation against the FastAPI backend.

 |               |                                                 |